DevGrade-Dev/hacktitude.github.io/README.md

 ### Clone the project to your local computer

-Git repository URL and credentials will be emailed to you at the start of the contest.
-Use Git to clone the project to your local development environment.
+Git repository URL and credentials will be available at the start of the contest through a link.
+This link will be emailed you to.

+Use Git to clone the project to the local development environment using your credentials.
+Please note that individual team members will have own git credentials, but the repository will be common for a team.

 * git clone `<repository-url>`